 QT Interval Prolongation: NUPLAZID may increase the risk of changes to your heart rhythm.
 This risk may increase if NUPLAZID is taken with certain other medications known to prolong the QT interval.
 Tell your healthcare provider about all the medicines you take or have recently taken.

+- Tell your healthcare provider about all the medicines you take.
 Other medicines may affect how NUPLAZID works.
 Some medicines should not be taken with NUPLAZID.
 Your healthcare provider can tell you if it is safe to take NUPLAZID with your other medicines.
 Do not start or stop any medicines while taking NUPLAZID without talking to your healthcare provider first.

-The most common side effects of NUPLAZID include swelling in the legs or arms, nausea, confusion, hallucination, constipation, and changes to normal walking.
+- The common side effects of NUPLAZID include swelling in the legs or arms, nausea, confusion, hallucination, constipation, and changes to normal walking.
 These are not all the possible side effects of NUPLAZID.
 For more information, ask your healthcare provider about this medicine.

 Dosage and Administration